asakura42/ff2rss/README.md

 # ff2rss
-Script that converts Firefox Bookmarks to RSS feed
+Script that converts Firefox Bookmarks to RSS feed.
+You need coreutils, grep, awk, sed, curl and sqlite3.
+You probably have it.

 1. Optionally (but recommend): compile https://github.com/eafer/rdrview
 2. Run ff2rss.sh and WAIT.
 It will build initial rss feed with all your Firefox bookmarks in `~/.local/share/bookmarks.rss`